donkor-james/blog_website/README.md

 Welcome to the Django Blog Project!
 This is a simple blog application built with Django, designed to allow users to create, read, update, and delete blog posts.

+## Deployed Project

+You can view the deployed project at: [https://jdonkor.pythonanywhere.com/](https://jdonkor.pythonanywhere.com)

 ## Features

 - User authentication (registration, login, logout)